 Warning when choosing heated bike gloves

-Before we go any further, we need to address one crucial point.
-We are specifically talking about motorcycle-heated gloves here, not any old heated gloves.
+Before we go any further, I need to address one crucial point.
+I am specifically talking about motorcycle-heated gloves here, not any old heated gloves.
 The priority of your motorcycle gloves is to protect your hands in an accident.
 There are plenty of heated gloves on the market, but most are not designed for motorcycle use.

 Do not buy heated ski gloves (for example)- they will not be anywhere near as effective should you crash.
 If you buy heated gloves, make sure you buy a pair designed for motorcyclists.